 Delray Beach should continue to support the activities of the Green Implementation Advancement Board.
-The Green Task Force was created by the City Commission 2009 and was tasked with reviewing City operations and policies and recommending strategies and projects for making Delray Beach a more sustainable community.
+The Green Task Force was created by the City Commission 2009, and was tasked with reviewing City operations and policies and recommending strategies and projects for making Delray Beach a more sustainable community.

-The Green Task Force produced the Delray Beach Green Task Force Report in 2009, and then became the Green Implementation Advancement Board in 2011.
+The Green Task Force produced the Delray Beach Green Task Force Report in 2009, and then became Green Implementation the Advancement Board in 2011.
 Projects include the installation of 138 solar trash compactors, the donation and installation of 6 electric voltaic charging stations, development of the annual Earth Day Celebration, and the expansion of water reuse infrastructure.
-The Delray Beach Green Implementation Advancement Board actively produces policy and project suggestions to advance environmental conservation and reduce the production of harmful greenhouse gases within the City.
+The Delray Beach Green Implementation Advancement Board, actively produces policy and project suggestions to advance environmental conservation and reduce the production of harmful greenhouse gases within the City.
 Most recently the Green Implementation Advancement Board created the "Skip the Straw Initiative," a textile recycling program, and are working with local developers to update the Delray Beach green building requirements.
-Meetings are held in the Swinton Operation Complex, on the third Thursday of each month at 9:00 AM.
+Meetings are held in the Swinton Operation Complex, on the third Thursday of each month at 9:00 AM the environment and often end up polluting surface waters like the Atlantic Ocean, Lake Ida, and the canal system within the Delray Beach Planning Area.